Invoice Fraud: How to Identify Fake Invoices (9 Simple Steps)

 They build a foundation of security-first practices and motivate employees to report real attacks.

-Hoxhunt delivers personalized, rewarding micro-trainings that not only educate but also incentivize proactive security behaviors.
+Hoxhunt deliver personalized, rewarding micro-trainings that not only educate but also incentivize proactive security behaviors.

 Personalize training at scale: personalize the training paths for every employee based on their job roles, locations, tools used, and language.